hipe/tmx/zerk/doc/issues/027-formal-parameter-sharing.md

      • the dependency that can execute either succeeds or fails execution.

-   all possible relevant out-conditions to this problem are:
+   all possible relevant out-conditions to this problem (for a given o.d) are:

      • you can WIN (you may procede),
      • you can SKIP (you may also procede) or